Disabled welsh digital artist Jammy.

 The University of South Wales in 2003 and studied media production.

-Sam enjoyed arts based learning in the city and attended jazz music classes and small
+Sam enjoyed arts based learning in the city and attended jazz music classes and small theatre productions at the Gate art centre in Roath Cardiff

 When he was physically able, he took part in many Cardiff festivals and loved working with the artists,